 We were really pleased to see this improvement.
 However, we did have concerns regarding our Dad’s eyes, as they appeared very red and he kept closing them.
 This was not something that he would normally do.

-Shortly before he was admitted I had gone to the Doctors with him as he felt he might have an eye infection.
+Shortly before he was admitted I had gone to the doctor with him as he felt he might have an eye infection.
 (He was prescribed eye drops).

 Is an infection of the inner surface of the heart, usually the valves.
 Symptoms may include fever, small areas of bleeding into the skin, heart murmur, feeling tired, and low red blood cell count.
 Complications may include valvular insufficiency, heart failure, stroke, and kidney failure”.